-- 105. I was in Perth in September 2020 and I met up with my old friend, Example 1 He said that Example 2 used to give me, Example 2 and Example 2 a hard time in Rossie Farm. - 106.
-The police contacted me a couple of months ago regarding what had happened with 106 In Bellfield House and asked me if I wanted them to investigate it.
+- 105. I was in Perth in September 2020 and I met up with my old friend, Example 1 He said that LLY and used to give me, and and and the said a hard time in Rossie Farm. - 106.
+The police contacted me a couple of months ago regarding what had happened with LICE in Bellfield House and asked me if I wanted them to investigate it.
 He would be dead now so I told them not to bother. - 107.
 I have no objection to my witness statement being published as part of the evidence to the Inquiry.
 I believe the facts stated in this witness statement are true.

-LLX .
+LLX

 Signed

 Dated.
 29-03 2021